boyanfan/opus-source/opus-compiler/docs/README.md

 ```
 You can always open an `.opus` file using any text editor or IDEs.
 Now it is time to start
 writing your own Opus codes!
 Create a plain text file, write codes that confirms the grammar
-described by _Opus Programming Language_ document, save your code with `.opus` extension,
+described by `opus-guide` document, save your code with `.opus` extension,
 and use the compiler you just built to compile it using the following command!
 ```shell
 ./Opus <your-opes-source-code>